sagemathinc/cocalc-doc/source/teaching-create-course.rst

 If you have a particular large class, the above method may take a very long time.
 If you have your students' email addresses in an Excel spreadsheet (or Google Sheet) you can copy and paste them directly in the **Add student** box.

-After parsing the list, you can either explicitly the students to add (press shift or ctrl key for multiple selections), or just click the "Add all students" button.
+After parsing the list, you can either add the students explicitly (press shift or ctrl key for multiple selections), or just click the "Add all students" button.

 Next, the student projects will be created.
 Please be patient until all students are processed and do not close CoCalc.